 Pristine beaches and translucent waters are a highlight of Koufonisia’s islets.
 Virtually every stretch of coastline here is breathtaking.
 However, among the local favourite beaches are Nero, Detis, Loutro, Foinikas, Italida, Pori, and Panagia.

 Hiring a boat here is a great way to reach caves and coves that are otherwise inaccessible.
-A license is not required, but if you don’t feel confident in navigating the waters yourself, you can hire a skipper for the day too.
+A license is not required.
+However, if you don’t feel confident in navigating the waters yourself, you can hire a skipper for the day too.

 It doesn’t get much more off the beaten track than Kythnos.
 The name of the island is derived from the ancient Greek word “Keftho” which means “hidden”.